 An example in Chiapas is the state Border Police force, whose responsibilities overlap with other forces at several levels of government.
-The previous governor, Juan Sabines, created the 135-member Border Police as a force within the Ministry of Public Security of Chiapas.
-94 Its mission is to patrol and prevent crime in Chiapas' border area, which encompasses 17 municipalities.
-However the new governor, Manuel Velasco, has created a new elite state police force, the Citizen Power Police (Policía Fuerza Ciudadana), which also has a significant role in border security.
-Of the
+The previous governor, Juan Sabines, created the 135-member Border Police as a force within the Secretariat of Public Security of Chiapas.
+Its mission is to patrol and prevent crime in Chiapas's border area, which encompasses 17 municipalities.
+However the new governor, Manuel Velasco, has created a new elite state police force, the Citizen Power Police (Policía Fuerza